MorganBergen/data-structures-and-algorithms/00-fundamentals/README.md

 ```

 ## reference

-**lvalues, rvalues, and references**
+**lvalues, rvalues, and lvalue and rvalue references**

+### lvalues and rvalues

 - in addition to pointer types, c++ defines reference types.
 - an lvalue is an expression that identifies a non-temporary object
 - an rvalue is an expression that identifies a temporary object or is a value not associated with an object
-- intuitively, if the function call computes an expression whose value does not exist prior to the call and
-- does not exist once the call is finished unless it is compied to a variable, then it is an rvalue
+- intuitively, if the function call computes an expression whose value does not exist prior to the call and does not exist once the call is finished, then it is an rvalue, because it never gets complied into a variable and therefore is not stored in memory.

 **for example**